Microlocal analysis of Doppler Synthetic Aperture Radar: Introduction

-In this paper, we initiate the study of DSAR using techniques of microlocal analysis, which allow one to develop backprojection algorithms for reconstruction of features on the ground up to smooth errors, as well as analyze obstructions to such reconstruction in the form of imaging artifacts.
-Microlocal techniques have been highly successful in revealing artifacts arising in conventional monstatic and bistatic SAR.
+In this paper, we study monostatic DSAR using methods of microlocal analysis.
+Microlocal techniques allow one to develop backprojection algorithms for reconstruction of features on the ground (which we call a {\it scene}) up to smooth errors, as well as analyze obstructions to such reconstruction in the form of imaging {\it artifacts} {(fictitious features in reconstructions of a scene)}.
+Such methods have been highly successful in either revealing artifacts, arising in conventional monstatic and bistatic SAR, or in rigorously explaining artifacts that have already been observed.
+See \cite{F04}, \cite{NS97} and \cite{StefUhl13} for examples of artifacts that are either predicted or explained by microlocal analysis.
+Also see \cite{FeleaRemov} for an example of how to ameliorate the effects of artifacts.
 We describe what types of artifacts appear in DSAR and obtain sufficient conditions under which they can be excluded, allowing for robust imaging of sharp features on the ground (such as walls and edges) via filtered backprojection.

-For simplicity, we treat the problem of imaging stationary objects located on a flat terrain.
+For simplicity, we treat the problem of imaging a stationary scene located on a flat terrain.
 After considering the structure of DSAR for general flight paths, we focus on two model trajectories, namely a straight flight path and a circular one.
-For these we characterize what artifacts arise in the imaging, and describe criteria for avoiding them via beam forming.
+For these we characterize what artifacts arise in the imaging, and describe criteria for avoiding them (see Sections 6 and 7).

 More precisely, in this paper we first use the Born approximation and other approximations to create a forward map $\mathcal F$ taking the scene $V(\bm x)$ to be imaged to a windowed Fourier transform $W(s,\omega)$ of the DSAR data.
-(Here, $\bm x$ are coordinates on the ground, $s$ is the slow time parametrizing the transceiver's flight path and $\omega$ denotes frequency.)
+(Here, $\bm x$ are coordinates on the ground, $s$ is the slow time parametrizing the transceiver's flight path $\gamma(s)$ (assumed smooth) and $\omega$ denotes frequency.)
 We then analyze $\mathcal F$, showing that it is a Fourier integral operator, and study the implications of its microlocal geometry for imaging by filtered backprojection.